furudean/vscode-renpy-warp/README.md

    <dd>
       <blockquote>
          ⚠️ <b>Warning</b><br>
-         This feature only works with Ren'Py 8.3.0 or higher, or a recent nightly build.
+         This feature only works with Ren'Py 8.3.0 or newer, or a recent nightly build.
       </blockquote>
       <p>